CBS-HPC/.github/profile/UCloud.md

 ### Apply for Funds:

 #### Students
 CBS student can only have direct access to the initial 1000kr credit and 50gb storage.
 When you need more/other resources, it must go through your thesis supervisor who needs to create a UCloud project and invite you to join.
-If this is not possible then you welcome to contact us at rdm@cbs.dk to discuss further.
+If this is not possible then you welcome to contact [RDM Support](rdm@cbs.dk) to discuss further.

 #### Researchers & Staff

-Researchers & staff can obtain further UCloud ressources through one of two ways:
+Further funds can be obtianed in two ways:

-1. Request resources from a local CBS pool of computing and storage resources.
-You apply from UCloud by sending a grant request.
-If you have any questions about requesting resources, please contact RDM Support.
+1. Apply to the **local CBS ressource pool**.
+You apply from UCloud by sending a [grant request]().
+For questions please contact [RDM Support](rdm@cbs.dk).

-2. Apply for the bi-annual application round for the national HPC resources (see "Latest news" section at the beginning of this page)
+2. Apply for the **bi-annual application round** for the national HPC resources ([see more](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources)).
+[RDM Support](rdm@cbs.dk) are more than willing to aim in the application process.

+#### Collaborations on UCloud

 To use UCloud for research projects, e.g., with several collaborators/student assistants, etc., you can either: